platformsh/platformsh-docs/src/golive/steps/cloudflare.md

 # (Optional) Cloudflare configuration

 One of the main features that a modern DNS provider needs to have in order to work well with Platform.sh is somethat that's colloquially known as "Cname Flattening".
-This solves the problem of being able to point your "root domain" (example.com) to a domain name (cname) rather than an IP address (A record).
-[This post](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/) explains it well.
+This solves the problem of being able to point your "root domain" (example.com) to a domain name (CNAME) rather than an IP address (A record).
+[This post](https://blog.cloudflare.com/introducing-CNAME-flattening-rfc-compliant-cnames-at-a-domains-root/) explains it well.

-In order to correctly point DNS to your Platform.sh project, you'll need at the very least the master environment cname, in other words the domain of your site before you add a custom domain in the project admin UI (or otherwise in the CLI).
+In order to correctly point DNS to your Platform.sh project, you'll need at the very least the master environment CNAME, in other words the domain of your site before you add a custom domain in the project admin UI (or otherwise in the CLI).
 It will look something like

 TODO - get example